nicholsons/comp0034-week8/activities/activities-rest.md

 3. [Update the routes to return the expected JSON (45 mins)](#3-update-the-routes-to-return-json)
 4. [Use the API routes to generate a list of paralympic events on the homepage (30 mins)](#4-use-the-api-to-generate-a-list-of-paralympic-events-on-the-homepage)

+**Note**:

-Note: this week's activties do not gracefully handle errors.
+- This week's activties do not gracefully handle errors.
 Error handling will be covered in week 10.
+- This approach uses a SQLite database and a package to handle serialisation.
+Please refer to the lecture notes as there are alternatives and you are not required to use the method described below for the coursework.
+You could continue to work with pandas rather than create a database.
+If your data is not complex, you may be able to use `flask.jsonify` or `flask.make_response` (this method converts a list to JSON for you) to return JSON without the complexity of Marshmallow.

 ## 1. Map the data to SQLAlchemy classes